Thank you sooo much. You are always there as a friend and Barb I appreciate it more than you'll ever…

 Some situations in our lives make us feel like we’re in a pressure cooker.
 And although we may be smiling on the outside, on the inside we are about to implode.
 Some of us even suffer from anxiety attacks.
 Which are an outward manifestation of these inward problems.

 Anxiety attacks would come on me so horribly; it felt like I was being enveloped in a cloud of total darkness.
 But God graciously delivered me from them.
-I stopped feeding my face with two liter sodas twice a day and started feeding my faith instead of my fears with prayer and the Holy Scriptures—not prescription drugs.
-This is not condemnation on those who do use prescriptions drugs.
+I stopped feeding my face with two-liter sodas twice a day and started feeding my faith instead of my fears with prayer and the Holy Scriptures—not prescription drugs.
+This is not a condemnation of those who do use prescription drugs.
 Am just stating how God helped me overcome the anxiety attacks instead of allowing those anxiety attacks to overcome me.

 How do you find this peace?
 Isaiah 26:3 reads, “Thou wilt keep him in perfect peace; whose mind is stayed on thee; because he trusteth in thee.”
 The greatest temptation we fight during extreme trials is taking our eyes off God and having a pity party.
 So, when we keep our minds on the Word and trust Him—He will keep our minds in perfect peace.
 You have to maintain a focus on the Word of God and God’s promises in that Word.

 This is no easy task.
-But, we can do all things through Christ who strenghthens us.
+But, we can do all things through Christ who strengthens us.
 (Philippians 4:13) You must have an immovable mind that rests in Jesus Christ.
-Simply said, one must train the mind to be stronger than one’s emotions.
+Simply said, you must train the mind to be stronger than your emotions.
 Or you will lose yourself in the battle every time.
 Jesus reminds us.
 “These things I have spoken to you, that in Me you may have peace.
 In the world you will have tribulation; but be of good cheer, I have overcome the world.”
 (John 16:33 )

 When it seems like the waves of stress are overtaking you pray this prayer for strength: